Berríos, Twins take series from Brewers with 7-1 win

 Eddie Rosario was thrown out at the plate in the fourth trying to score from first on a double Miguel Sanó, with left fielder Brock Holt and shortstop Orlando Arcia on the relays.
 Sogard ended that inning with runners at the corners, leaping against the protective netting along the empty third base seats to snag a foul popup.

 The Brewers fell to 24-8 in starts by Woodruff over the last three seasons.

-The right-hander got Cruz to ground into an inning-ending bases-loaded double play in the fifth, and he was easily heard shouting obscenities in jubilation as he hopped off the mound in the spectator-free ballpark.
+“It’s getting pretty frustrating.
+The shortened season is making everything seem a little more magnified,” Woodruff said.
+“But we’ve still got some time left.”

 WELCOME MOMENT